10 Signs of Chemical Submission and How to Protect Your Safety at Night

 Is a rapid test enough to prove chemical submission?

-No. A rapid test can be a guidance or prevention tool, but only toxicological analyses conducted in an appropriate setting can precisely identify a substance.
+No. A rapid test can be a guidance or prevention tool, but only toxicological analyses carried out in an appropriate setting can help precisely identify a substance.
 In case of suspicion, prompt medical care should be prioritized.

 Should a complaint be filed immediately?